NATIONAL

 What Happened

-However, Iran’s state news agency IRNA denied that any meeting had been scheduled between Araghchi and the U.S. envoys.
-The Tasnim news agency, which is affiliated with Iran’s Revolutionary Guards, also denied that direct talks were planned at this time.
+Iran’s state news agency IRNA reported no meeting had been arranged between Araghchi and Trump’s envoys.
+Tasnim news agency, affiliated with the Revolutionary Guards, similarly denied any direct talks were planned at present.

 By the Numbers